Peter Munk: Personal life

 On September 3, 1956, Munk married Linda Joy Gutterson, the daughter of a Forest Hill pharmaceutical entrepreneur who gave Munk the start-up capital to fund his first company.
 Linda was 19, not long out of Havergal College; he was 10 years older. "'Linda tracked me down with a laser beam,' said Munk.
 'I was a curiosity; I was different.
 Not because I was so great, let me tell you, I was fat, bald, poor, a boring engineering student.'"
 The couple separated and reunited more than once in the 1960s, having three children and divorcing in 1970 but staying on very good terms.
 After the marriage was over, she pursued an academic career, becoming a professor of English at the University of Toronto.

 On June 26, 1973, Munk married his second wife, Melanie Jane Bosanquet, in London with whom he had two more children.
 She is the cousin of Charles Palmer-Tomkinson, a British land-owner and Olympic skier.
 Munk skied for 71 years, and built with his wife in 1972 a ski chalet called Viti Levu in Klosters, which they consider home.
 It overlooks the mountain of Gotschnagrat.

 His children are: Anthony Munk, a senior managing director at Onex private equity; Nina Munk, a journalist and contributing editor for Vanity Fair; Marc-David Munk, a physician and healthcare executive; Natalie; and Cheyne.
 In his late 70s Munk was fitted with a pacemaker.

 Views

 In 2008, Munk praised Canada for being a place where he could come as an immigrant, without wealth, knowledge, language skills or a network and set up a successful business and grow it into an empire.

 Death

 Munk died in Toronto on March 28, 2018, at the age of 90.
 The cause of death was not disclosed, but Munk had been dealing with heart problems for several years and wore a pacemaker.

 The Financial Post posthumously lauded him as "An entrepreneur with a Midas touch, he was one of Canada's most high-flying, international deal makers, with friends ranging from Brian Mulroney and Prince Charles to the arms dealer Adnan Khashoggi and French billionaire Bernard Arnault, as well as one its most generous benefactors."

-In 2022, Richard Poplak reflected on the lack of critical reflection on the Munk's corporate legacy of harm in the places where Barrick Gold mines operated and the degree to which that cannot be separated from Munk, who micromanaged the corporation.
-In the same podcast, Canadaland stated the Munk was fortunate to escape criticism during the global increased focus on sexual violence in 2018 in the context of the hundreds of rapes Barrick Gold security staff perpetuated at Porgera Gold Mine.